Skip to content

 Since January 2023 Comcast cable boxes and modems have been provided in the 800, 900, 1000, 1100, 1200 1300, 1400 and 1500 Courts; those Comcast cable boxes and modems must remain in the apartment at move out or resident will be charged $150.00.

 For help with any Comcast provided service issues, contact the bulk account unit at Comcast 1-855-307-4896.
-Identify yourself as part of the University Student Apartments bulk account.
+Identify yourself as part of the University bulk account.

 Remember to use the following, if asked by a Comcast rep for your address: